sabarics/SNShadow/README.md

 ![Version](https://img.shields.io/cocoapods/v/SNShadowSDK.svg?style=flat)

-# SNShadow
+# SNShadow(Neomorphism)
-Creating a UIView with shadows , cornered radius and 3D effect is a lot more challenging than one may think.
+Creating a UIView with shadows , cornered radius and 3D effect(Neomorphism) is a lot more challenging than one may think.
 Using this helper class you can simply create a view with corner radius, shadows with 3D in no time at all.

 ## Screenshots